 Secondary suite codes and zoning

 If you believe building a secondary suite is in-line with your investment objectives, ensure the suite you build is within the bounds of the law.
 Rules regarding secondary suites vary widely from province to province and municipality to municipality.
-Because of this, it’s often advisable to consult with a local zoning official prior to building your secondary suite.
+Because of this, it’s often advisable to consult with a local zoning official before building your secondary suite.

 Get familiar with your region’s zoning and building codes before you begin building or renting a secondary suite.
 If you rent out an illegal secondary suite, even inadvertently, you could be opening yourself to significant legal liability.